wkhere/stackless/Doc/using/cmdline.rst

 .. cmdoption:: -u

-   Force stdin, stdout and stderr to be totally unbuffered.
-On systems where it matters, also put stdin, stdout and stderr in binary mode.
+   Force the binary layer of the stdin, stdout and stderr streams (which is available as their ``buffer`` attribute) to be unbuffered.
+The text I/O layer will still be line-buffered.

-   Note that there is internal buffering in :meth:`file.readlines` and :ref:`bltin-file-objects` (``for line in sys.stdin``) which is not influenced by this option.
-To work around this, you will want to use :meth:`file.readline` inside a ``while 1:`` loop.

    See also :envvar:`PYTHONUNBUFFERED`.

-..
-XXX should the -U option be documented?

 .. cmdoption:: -v